sahil-21-raghuwanshi/Guide-towards-CI-CD-pipeline/README.md

 ### Introduction ###
  * __CI/CD pipelines__ are tools used to automate the process of building, testing, and deploying software applications.
  * Goal of CI/CD pipelines is to ensure faster and more reliable software delivery by automating various stages of the development lifecycle.
+ * __CI (Continuous Integration)__
+     * A process where team member integrate their work continuously shared repository
+     * With CI, each code change triggers an automated build process that compiles the code, runs tests, and checks for any integration issues.
+     * primary goal of CI is to detect and resolve issues early in the development cycle, ensuring that the codebase remains stable and functional.
+     * Best achieved using GIT.
+ * __CD (Continuous Deployment)__
+     * After CI process,deploying applications on production like environment and running automation test to ensure the build is ready for release
+     * It ensure build is always in deployment state
+ * The CI/CD pipeline is a series of steps that code changes go through, starting from source code management (e.g., Git repository) to the final deployment.
+ * The pipeline typically involves steps such as building the code, running unit tests, integration tests, packaging the application, deploying it to different environments (development, staging, production), and running additional tests in each stage.
 ###  key components and technologies typically involved in a CI/CD pipeline ###
 1)__Version Control System (VCS):__ A VCS such as Git is used to track changes to the source code, enabling collaboration and maintaining a history of code modifications.